Ursego/JiGit/_______ReadMe_______.txt

 CONFLICTS:

-If you get a conflict, an error is displayed which suggests resolving it in a Git client app.
+If a conflict occurs, a message is printed suggesting that you resolve it using a Git client app.
-If the failed release is not the last one to backport into, you are suggested to run 'b' again to complete the remaining backports.
+If the failed release was not the last one to backport into, you are provided with the ready-to-use command to complete the remaining backports.
-The script prints a ready-to-use command that passes the remaining backports as the third parameter to 'b'.
-If you rerun 'b' without that parameter, it will attempt to backport into already processed releases as well.
-That will generate errors, which the script gracefully handles.
-However, this slows down execution.
-To improve efficiency, it's best to pass the remaining releases.
+Additionally, a dialog appears, allowing you to click Yes to complete the remaining backports immediately, without manually re-running 'b'.

 AUTOMATIC RECOVERY: